-Mixed gliomas are a specific type of brain tumour that affects the nerve cells in the brain.
-This information describes mixed gliomas, their symptoms and treatments.
-It should ideally be read with our general information about brain tumours.
+Mixed gliomas are a type of brain tumour.
+They are more common in men than women.
+This information is about mixed gliomas, their symptoms and treatments.
+It should ideally be read along with our general information about brain tumours.

 We hope this information answers your questions.
 If you have any further questions, you can ask your doctor or nurse at the hospital where you are having treatment.

-Astrocytomas|, ependymomas| and oligodendrogliomas| are all types of glioma.
-They are named after the cells they develop from: astrocytes, ependymal cells and oligodendrocytes.
+Gliomas start in glial cells, which support and protect nerve cells in the brain (neurons).
+Astrocytomas, ependymomas and oligodendrogliomas are all types of glioma.
+They are named after the glial cells they develop from: astrocytes, ependymal cells and oligodendrocytes.

+A mixed glioma contains more than one of these cell types.
+For example a tumour that contains both astrocytes and oligodendrocytes is called an oligo-astrocytoma.
 The most common site for a mixed glioma is the cerebrum, which is the main part of the brain.

 Common symptoms include headaches and fits (seizures).
 Other symptoms may relate to the area of the brain that is affected:

 frontal lobe may cause gradual changes in mood and personality, weakness or numbness of one side of the body

 temporal lobe problems with coordination and speech, and it may affect memory

 parietal lobe may cause problems with writing and weakness or numbness of one side of the body.

 Your doctors need to find out as much as possible about the type, position and size of the tumour, so they can plan the best treatment for you.
 You will usually have a number of different tests.